epics-containers/epics-containers.github.io/docs/user/reference/faq.rst

 How can I do IOC rollback if the internet is down?
 --------------------------------------------------
-The examples all use cloud registries for storing the Generic IOC images and IOC instance Helm Charts.
+The examples all use cloud registries for storing the Generic IOC images and IOC instances.
 However it is still possible to roll back an IOC version when the internet is not available.

 That is because Helm keeps track of several versions of each chart it